mkoohafkan/mkoohafkan.github.io/_posts/2018-05-29-the-fog-box-gets-published.md

 layout:     post
 title:      The fog box gets published
 date:       2018-05-29 14:30:00
-summary:    Some experiments I ran as Masters student found their way into the literature.
+summary:    Some experiments I ran as a Masters student made their way into the literature.
 categories: labrat fog sensors manuscript
 commentIssueId: 33
 ---